Kinetic instability and superconductivity in Li$_2$AuH$_6$ and Li$_2$AgH$_6$ at ambient pressure: Superconductivity of L i A u H

 Figure~\ref{fig:lambda}(a) shows the interpolated $\Lambda(\nu)$ curve of Li$_2$AuH$_6$ and the corresponding EPC parameters $\lambda_{0}(m)$ at 80~K. It also illustrates the behavior of $\bar{\nu}_2(m)=2\pi/\hbar\beta\sqrt{m^2\lambda_{0}(m)/\lambda_{0}(0)}$, whose asymptotic value gives the average phonon frequency $\bar{\nu}_2$.
 The EPC parameter $\lambda(0)=0.838$ is much smaller than the typical values from 2.10 to 2.84 in previous studies, while the average phonon frequency $\bar{\nu}_2=758$~K is close to prior results from 724~K to 982~K~\cite{Li2AuH6,ambient_maximum,Li2AuH6_pressure}.
 The resulting $T_c$ is 22~K by solving the linearized Eliashberg equation, also well below prior predictions of 80--140~K.

 The considerable depression of EPC parameters and the predicted $T_c$ mainly results from the decrease in DOS at the Fermi level.
 Figure~\ref{fig:lambda}(b) shows the DOS calculated from all PIMD configurations and the initial solid structure, as well as the atom-projected DOS of one PIMD configuration.
+The atom-projected DOS of the solid structure can be found in Ref.~\cite{Li2AuH6}.
 It can be seen that the DOS obtained using PIMD configurations exhibits a dip near the Fermi level, with $N(\epsilon_F)$ being only 0.0038~states/(eV~\AA$^3$), in sharp contrast to that of the solid structure where a pronounced peak appears near the Fermi level~\cite{Li2AuH6}.
 The atom-projected DOS further reveals that the electronic states contributed by hydrogen atoms, which dominate the DOS peak at the Fermi level for the solid structure~\cite{Li2AuH6}, are now strongly suppressed.
-This can be attributed to the collapse of the hydrogen sublattice and the dimerization of hydrogen atoms into molecules (see Fig.~\ref{fig:PIMD_sc243}(b) and \ref{fig:PIMD_sc243}(d)).
+This can be attributed to the collapse of the hydrogen sublattice and the dimerization of hydrogen atoms into molecules (see Figs.~\ref{fig:PIMD_sc243}(b) and \ref{fig:PIMD_sc243}(d)).

 In our calculations, we assume the $\Lambda(\nu)$ curve, which characterizes the EPC, is universal for all temperatures.
 This implies the properties of ion motion do not change at different temperatures~\cite{H3S_SPIA}.
 However, since our PIMD simulations are performed at 80~K, which is chosen based on previous $T_c$ predictions, and the resulting $T_c$ is considerably lower (22~K), this assumption may not hold.
-Nevertheless, it at least demonstrates that Li$_2$AuH$_6$ has a $T_c$ far below 80~K. Besides, the Morel-Anderson pseudopotential could be larger than 0.1 for molecular hydrogen systems~\cite{H_atomic,H_molecular}, which would further decrease the predicted $T_c$.
+Nevertheless, it at least demonstrates that Li$_2$AuH$_6$ has a $T_c$ far below 80~K, as the collapse of hydrogen sublattice, accompanied by hydrogen diffusion and dimerization, already occurs at temperatures well below 80~K (see Fig.~\ref{fig:PIMD_50K}).
+Besides, the Morel-Anderson pseudopotential could be larger than 0.1 for molecular hydrogen systems~\cite{H_atomic,H_molecular}, which would further decrease the predicted $T_c$.
 These all suggest that Li$_2$AuH$_6$ is unlikely to be a high-$T_c$ superconductor under ambient pressure.